Natasha-R/Project-Reproduction-Open-Science/README.md

 Our modified dataset is released under Creative Commons Attribution 4.0 International (CC BY 4.0).
 Our research software is released under the MIT licence.

-# Update 18.01.2023

-As a result of our project work, we have been invited to write a correction for the original published article.
-Our ongoing work is therefore provided in the folder "Correction" and the following Jupyter notebook: https://github.com/Natasha-R/Project-Reproduction-Open-Science/blob/main/Correction/Correction%20Work.ipynb

 ## Description of project directory structure: